International aid related to the COVID-19 pandemic: Russia

 Russia is one of the several countries to send aid to China during its peak of outbreak.
 It also helped Italy along with Cuba and China in the midst of their peak of outbreak.

 Vietnam

 The Vietnamese community in the Ústí nad Labem region raised CZK 140,000 for a donation of a ventilator to a hospital in Ústí nad Labem.

 United Arab Emirates

 The UAE began production of Hayat-Vax, a locally manufactured version of China's Sinopharm BIBP vaccine, in March 2021.
-Current plans include the production of 2 million doses per month, a majority of which will be exported to low-income countries, particularly Africa and the Middle East, under the WHO's COVAX scheme.
-By being produced in the UAE, Hayat-Vax is believed to be able to “resolve many of the issues plaguing public acceptance of other vaccines” in Middle Eastern countries.
+Plans included the production of 2 million doses per month, a majority of which would be exported to low-income countries, particularly Africa and the Middle East, under the WHO's COVAX scheme.
+The UAE government's goals for producing the vaccine locally included building vaccine confidence.